revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Boot.md

 </details>

 ---
-5. What is Spring profile and why do we use it?
+5.What is Spring profile and why do we use it?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)